top

 This technique is often referred to as 'serigraphy', it is a term coined to distinguish between commercial and artistic silk screen making.

-What is the difference between hand made limited edition artwork and digital Graphics?
+Difference between a hand made limited edition artwork and digital Graphics

 Most artists will continue to use mediums such as etching, lithographs, silkscreens and others because of its astonishing sensitivity to the papers involved and because each Graphic is an artwork in itself and collectable.